Korkman/shell-pack/docs/setup-gnome-terminal.md

   * Uncheck "Enable the menu accelerator key (F10)", because f10 is to exit mc
   * Set theme to a dark theme, because light themes for terminals are wrong
  * Add a new profile (+)
-  * On tab "Text", check custom font, select "DejaVuSansMono Nerd Font Mono", 11 point looks best (more on that later)
+  * On tab "Text", check custom font, select _any_ font, 11 point looks best (more on that later)
   * On tab "Command", check "Run a custom command", enter this:
 ```
 /usr/bin/env LC_NERDLEVEL=3 fish -l